LFPy/LFPy/documentation/sources/information.rst

 As development of LFPy is now moved onto GitHub (https://github.com/LFPy), one can now fully benefit on working with forks of LFPy, implement new features, and share code improvements through pull requests.
 We hope that LFPy can be improved continously through such a collaborative effort.

+A list of various LFPy issues, bugs, feature requests etc. is found `here <https://github.com/LFPy/LFPy/issues>`_.
+If you want to contribute code fixes or new features in LFPy, send us a `pull request <https://github.com/LFPy/LFPy/pulls>`_.

 Getting started